saleslayer/magento-enterprise-plugin/README.md

 ```
 composer require saleslayer/magento-enterprise-plugin
 ```
+See [manage extensions on Adobe Commerce][magento-manage-extensions] for more info.

 ##### 1.1.2 Manually.
 Download the latest version zip and uncompress it into your Magento root folder 'app/code'